7. Work and Kinetic Energy#

 The Model

-The spring obeys Hooke’s law, so the force exerted by the spring is proportional to the displacement from equilibrium.
+The spring obeys Hooke’s law, so the force exerted by the spring is proportional to the displacement from equilibrium and points opposite that displacement.
 The work required to stretch the spring is the work done against the spring force.
-Because the spring force is conservative, the work depends only on the initial and final displacements, not on the path taken.
-The displacement \(x\) is measured from the equilibrium position.
+Because the spring force is conservative, the work depends only on the initial and final displacements from equilibrium.
+Centimeters are kept as the displacement unit because the problem is simpler when the spring constant is reported in \({\rm N/cm}\).

 The Math

-The work required to stretch a spring from position \(x_A\) to \(x_B\) is
+The work required to stretch a spring from \(x_A\) to \(x_B\) is the positive work done against the spring force.

 The Conclusion